ziaukhan/colearning-agentic-ai-specs/constitution.md

 Our sequence flows beautifully from “understanding the AI revolution” → “meeting the tools” → “learning to communicate” → “learning to code in Python” → “learning Spec Driven Development methodology” → “build OpenAI Agents in Python” → “build MCP servers” → “learn to code in TypeScript” → “build realtime and voice agents” → “deploy ai agents”

 This book will be published on Github and our Panaversity (panaversity.org) website.
-It will also be published on Amazon's Kindle Direct Publishing.
+We will also print it in pdf format.
+It will also be published on Amazon's Kindle Direct Publishing, Leanpub, and other stores.

 Make it detailed enough that Claude Code can reference it for every chapter.